-Tier Standard retail cost- sharing (in- network) (up to a 30- day supply) Preferred retail cost- sharing (in- network) (up to a 30- day supply) Mail-order cost-sharing (up to a 30- day supply) Long-term care (LTC) cost-sharing Out-of- network cost- sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30- day supply) Cost-Sharing Tier 1 (Preferred Generic drugs) \$6 copay \$0 copay \$0 copay \$6 copay \$6 copay plus the cost difference between the network and out-of-network pharmacy Cost-Sharing Tier 2 (Generic drugs) \$15 copay \$10 copay \$9 copay \$15 copay \$15 copay plus the cost difference between the network and out-of-network pharmacy
+Tier Standard retail cost sharing (in- network) (up to a 30-day supply) Preferred retail cost sharing (in- network) (up to a 30-day supply) Standard mail- order cost sharing (up to a 30-day supply) Preferred mail- order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of-network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-sharing Tier 1 (Preferred Generic drugs) \$6 copay \$0 copay \$5 copay \$0 copay \$6 copay \$6 copay plus the cost difference between the network and out-of-network pharmacy Cost-sharing Tier 2 (Generic drugs) \$12 copay \$5 copay \$11 copay \$4 copay \$12 copay \$12 copay plus the cost difference between the network and out- of-network pharmacy Cost-sharing Tier 3 (Preferred Brand and Generic drugs) \$47 copay \$42 copay \$45 copay \$40 copay \$47 copay \$47 copay plus the cost difference between the network and out- of-network pharmacy

-Tier Standard retail cost- sharing (in- network) (up to a 30- day supply) Preferred retail cost- sharing (in- network) (up to a 30- day supply) Mail-order cost-sharing (up to a 30- day supply) Long-term care (LTC) cost-sharing pharmacy (up to a 31- day supply) Out-of- network cost- sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30- day supply) Cost-Sharing Tier 3 (Preferred Brand drugs) \$47 copay \$42 copay \$40 copay \$47 copay \$47 copay plus the cost difference between the network and out-of-network pharmacy Cost-Sharing Tier 4 (Non- Preferred drugs) 50% coinsurance 50% coinsurance 50% coinsurance 50% coinsurance 50% coinsurance plus the cost difference between the network and out-of-network pharmacy Cost-Sharing Tier 5 (Specialty Drugs) 32% coinsurance 32% coinsurance 32% coinsurance 32% coinsurance 32% coinsurance plus the cost difference between the network and out-of-network pharmacy
+Tier Preferred retail cost sharing (in- network) (up to a 30-day supply) Standard mail- order cost sharing (up to a 30-day supply) Preferred mail- order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of-network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-sharing Tier 4 (Non- Preferred drugs) 50% coinsurance 50% coinsurance 50% coinsurance 50% coinsurance 50% coinsurance plus the cost difference between the network and out- of-network pharmacy Cost-sharing Tier 5 (Specialty drugs) 32% coinsurance 32% coinsurance 32% coinsurance 32% coinsurance 32% coinsurance plus the cost difference between the network and out- of-network pharmacy